adedomin/csc341-project/gym.md

 A session is a one-on-one personal training service for one customer to one personal trainer.
 Such services will add an additional charge for each one.

 Personal trainers can teach classes.
-Classes have a fixed time and days it is ran.
+Classes have a fixed time and days it is ran; however, they are a free service to the members.

 ### 1.2.5.
 Data retention and Integrity Policies

 Data is assumed to be incrementally backed up.
 Thus it is safe to assume cascading deletes are fine.
 Future database designs can take into account versioning mechanisms to ensure data integrity.

+Cascading deletes are specified because it's assumed when a user leaves and wants to be removed from our person's list, their data should not be persisted.
+It is more likely customer or employee entries would be removed before a person entity is.
+Thus cascading deletes should not apply in many cases.

+On fields likes CustomerFees, it's generally assumed if a customer is removed, then it should automatically remove all traces of payment from the system, thus the cascading delete policy.

+Equipment that is thrown away should automatically clean up its subclass tables, thus cascading deletes.
+These tables shouldn't even be touched directly.

 2. Key Entities
 ===============